kanvesh/kanvesh.github.io/_posts/2020-05-11-metrics-and-pitfalls-part1.markdown

 4. _Remember that measurement is not an exercise to prove your hunch.
 It is an opportunity to explore and truly understand the dynamics at play._

 How does your company measures success?
-Feel feel to [drop](mailto:gmail.com) me a comment!
+[Drop](mailto:gmail.com) me a comment!